isomerpages/tp-virtualcampus/_events/Calendar.md

 <br>
 <br>Life as a TP student can be as exciting, engaging and empowering as you
 want it to be!
 Join us at the <strong>CCA Fair 2025</strong> and dive into a world of thrilling opportunities offered in TP.
-See you there!</p>
+Ready to embrace a wealth of exciting possibilities to help you achieve your full potential?
+Mark your calendar now!</p>
 <p></p>
 </td>
 </tr>